BEST ALL-AROUND WHEELS FOR ROAD DISC BIKES

 The CLX 50 is stiff but not overly so.
 Likewise, they are compliant and handle well, on par with many of the wheelsets in this review.

 Run them tubeless and lower your pressure if you want maximum comfort.
 Toss the plastic spoke hole plugs they come with and run rim tape if you want minimum hassle installing tubeless tires.
 The tires can get hung up on the plugs and make installing and removing them a whole lot more work than anyone should have to do to enjoy cycling.

 If you are a local bike shop supporter, you are in luck.
 That’s the only place you can find them in many countries.
-Those of you who live in the UK or EU countries and want to support this site can order them online by clicking through to Tredz ITK10, Evans.
+Those of you who live in the UK or EU countries and want to support this site can order them online by clicking through to Tredz 10% of with code ITK10, Evans.

 STAN’S NOTUBES AVION PRO – DOESN’T STAND OUT IN THIS FIELD